Spritsail: Barges

-However, it means that the sail is stowed aloft and unreachable from the deck.
+However, the sprit rig means that the sail is stowed aloft and unreachable from the deck.
 It also means that the sail cannot easily be covered when it is stowed, and thus protected from the elements.
 But in any case, the crews of working vessels did not trouble with such dainty ways.
 In keeping with the general philosophy of working boats, all sails would therefore be traditionally treated with red oxide and other substances.

 The problem of the inaccessibility of gear was met in the Thames barge by stepping the mast in a tabernacle and using a windlass on the foredeck to strike the whole lot, mast, sprit, sails and rigging.
-The crew could sail under a low bridge such as at Aylesford or Rochester the without losing steerage way.
+The crew could sail under a low bridge such as at Aylesford or Rochester without losing steerage way.
 The windlass is below the tack of the foresail and the tackle at the foot of the forestay.
-In striking the gear, the foresail tack tackle had to be cast off, the bridge cleared, the skipper and an extra man (the huffler) used the windlass to raise the mast.
+In striking the gear, the foresail tack tackle had to be cast off.
+With the bridge cleared, the skipper and an extra man (the huffler) used the windlass to raise the mast.